crs4/seal-galaxy/README.md

 -------------------

 You can install the Seal-Galaxy wrappers through the Galaxy toolshed or like any other Galaxy tool.
-However, note that the wrappers don't include Seal itself; you need to install it separately.
+The installation process will try to fetch and build Seal and some of its dependencies.
+However, you'll need to make sure that the build process can find any required headers, libraries and executables, such as:

+* javac
+* protobuf
+* maven
+* ant
+* zlib
+* git
+* hadoop

-The wrappers assume that the `seal` executable is found in the PATH.
-To install Seal refer directly to [its documentation](http://biodoop-seal.sourceforge.net/installation.html).
+For details on Seal's installation process refer directly to [its documentation](http://biodoop-seal.sourceforge.net/installation.html).

 Hadoop-Galaxy integration